 As to the first showing, note that a radar device measures speed by shooting out a beam at a target (here, a speeding motor vehicle).
 The width of this beam increases with distance.
 As it increases, it’s possible that the path of the beam will include other cars and objects.
-The result is that a car might appear as traveling faster than it actually was.
+The result is that a car might appear to be traveling faster than it actually was.

 5. Is it a crime if I violate 22350 VC?

-It is not a crime if a person violates the basic speeding law.
-These violations are treated as infractions under California law and an offender is not subject to incarceration.
+It is not a crime if you violate the basic speeding law.
+These violations are treated as infractions under California law, and you are not subject to incarceration.